 Use keywords to attract more readers

 A vital search tool is the “keywords” section that lists the most relevant terms directly underneath the abstract.
-Think of these keywords as the “tubes” that readers will seek and enter–via queries on databases and search engines—to ultimately land at their destination, which is your paper.
+Think of these keywords as the “tubes” that readers will seek and enter—via queries on databases and search engines—to ultimately land at their destination, which is your paper.
 Your abstract keywords should thus be words that are commonly used in searches but should also be highly relevant to your work and found in the text of your abstract.
-Include 5-10 important words or short phrases central to your research in both the abstract and keywords sections.
+Include 5 to 10 important words or short phrases central to your research in both the abstract and the keywords section.

-As mentioned above, the abstract (especially the informative abstract) acts as a surrogate or synopsis of your research paper, doing almost as much work as the thousands of words that follows it in the body.
+As mentioned above, the abstract (especially the informative abstract) acts as a surrogate or synopsis of your research paper, doing almost as much work as the thousands of words that follow it in the body of the main text.
 In the hard sciences and most social sciences, the abstract includes the following sections and organizational schema.

 Each section is quite compact—only a single sentence or two, although there is room for expansion if one element or statement is particularly interesting or compelling.
 As the abstract is almost always one long paragraph, the individual sections should naturally merge into one another to create a holistic effect.
 Use the following as a checklist to ensure that you have included all of the necessary content in your abstract.